microsoft/Azure-Non-Fungible-Token-Solution-Accelerator/README.md

 ![NFT Token SA Banner](./documents/media/SABanner.png)
 # About This Repository
 ---
-Welcome to the world of distributed applications!
+Welcome to the world of decentralized applications!

 This repo is for a Azure Non-fungible Token Solution Accelerator that leverages the [ERC 721 Token Standard](https://ethereum.org/en/developers/docs/standards/tokens/erc-721/) to help manage transactions on [Enterprise Blockchain Services](https://ethereum.org/en/enterprise/private-ethereum/) like [Ethereum](https://ethereum.org/en/enterprise/), [Quorum](https://consensys.net/quorum/) and [Hyperledger Besu](https://www.hyperledger.org/use/besu)